arnolddevos/transducers/README.md

 Or yet another way to fold.

 These are types and combinators that operate on sequences of values.
 Inspired by the transducer concept in clojure, but with _types_.
 See `Transducer.scala` for details.
-Breifly:
+Briefly:

 A `Reducer[A, S]` folds (or reduces) a sequence of `A` values to an `S`.
 Its method `apply(a: A, s: State): State` folds one `A` into a reduction `State`.
 The `State` type is opaque to the user.